 In 2008, Senate Bill 375 (Steinberg) was enacted and called upon regional agencies to link together their transportation and land use plans more closely to help achieve climate goals - specifically, reducing greenhouse gas (GHG) emissions from the transportation sector.
-This law linked MTC's work more closely with that of the Association of Bay Area Governments (ABAG), the Bay Area's regional planning agency responsible for land use planning.
+This law linked some of MTC's planning work more closely with that of the Association of Bay Area Governments (ABAG), the Bay Area's regional planning agency responsible for land use planning.
+SB 375 requires that MTC and ABAG jointly develop the Bay Area's long-range plan known as Plan Bay Area.

 ABAG is a joint powers authority of the nine counties and 101 cities in the region that works to strengthen cooperation and collaboration among them to build healthier, stronger communities.
 ABAG helps local governments plan for new housing development and adapt to change while addressing sustainability, energy, resilience and equity.
+In

-In 2017, the staffs of both agencies merged, and they now work as one integrated organization reporting to two boards to promote better collaboration and integration on common Bay Area goals.
+2017, the staffs of both agencies merged, and they now work as one integrated organization reporting to two boards to promote better collaboration and integration on common Bay Area goals.